avaneev/biteopt/README.md

 test problems found in some books.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.

-This strategy was compared with the results of this paper (on 241 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 78% of non-convex problems in 10 attempts, 2500 iterations each.
+This strategy was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 77% of non-convex problems in 10 attempts, 2500 iterations each.
 It comes 2nd in the comparison on non-convex problems (see Fig.9 in the paper).
-With a huge iteration budget (1 million) this strategy solves 93% of problems (CBiteOptDeep solves 95% with M=25).
+With a huge iteration budget (1 million) this strategy solves 95% of problems.

 On a comparable test function suite and conditions outlined at this page:
 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~340.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~330.

 At least in these comparisons, this strategy performs far better than plain CMA-ES which is also a well-performing stochastic solver strategy.